Let's do the Hello World

 It should look like this:

-There are multiple ways to run the process, but in this case we'll go with the simplest one.
+There are multiple ways to run the process, but in this case, we'll go with the simplest one.
 Just press the run button and provide the input parameters:

-You are done!
+Congratulations!
 Your first YepCode process is up and running.